machaao/machaao-samples/index.rst

 What is MessengerX.io?
 =============================================================================
-MessengerX.io is a marketplace for deeply personalized messaging apps
+MessengerX.io is a consumer marketplace for deeply personalized messaging apps or assistants

 .. figure:: _static/images/my_bots.png
    :scale: 25 %